shambhu-ray/webpack-multi-environment/README.md

 ## Multiple Environment in a Single Webpack configuration

-branch checkout to `singleWebpackConfig`
+git branch checkout to `singleWebpackConfig`

 ## Multiple Environment in multiple Webpack configuration

-branch checkout to `multiWebpackConfig`
+git branch checkout to `multiWebpackConfig`